 People who sincerely want to save energy and reduce pollution should focus on making automobiles more environmentally friendly, not on trying to get people to ride rail transit.
-Charles Lave called this the "Law of Large Proportions," meaning "the biggest components matter most."60 In other words, Americans travel 60 times as many passenger miles in urban areas by automobile as by transit, so a small investment in reducing the environmental effects of autos will go much further than a large investment in transit.
+Economist Charles Lave called this the "Law of Large Proportions," meaning "the biggest components matter most."49 In other words, Americans travel 60 times as many passenger miles in urban areas by automobile as by transit, so a small investment in reducing the environmental effects of automobiles will go much further than a large investment in transit.

 Private Transit Solutions

-- Cities are encouraged to build very inefficient rail lines because more than half of all federal funds are dedicated to rail transit.
+- Cities are encouraged to build inefficient rail lines because more than half of all federal funds are dedicated to rail transit.

-- Innovative transit solutions are bypassed and high costs are guaranteed because of the requirement that transit agencies obtain the approval of their unions to be eligible for federal grants.
+- Innovative solutions are bypassed and high costs are guaranteed because of the requirement that transit agencies obtain the approval of their unions to be eligible for federal grants.

 - Local transit agencies have strong incentives to claim success with their projects no matter how badly they fail because of the requirement that agencies must refund federal grants if projects are cancelled.

 - Federal rules impose a transit planning process that is biased in favor of higher-cost transit projects, and the process allows agencies to systematically low-ball cost estimates and overstate potential ridership.

 - Federal subsidies have been mainly directed to capital costs of local transit, not operating costs.
 That has led to agencies to favor expensive rail over less expensive buses and favor larger buses when smaller ones would do the job.

 - Federal regulations distort the flow of funding to the most efficient solutions, such as rules that tie the distribution of transportation funds to air quality planning.

 These factors and others have promoted less efficient transportation solutions than would have been favored without federal intervention.
 I have discussed these problems elsewhere at length.50